 Look up the detailed error/warning text, as well as the Event ID number on the Internet.
 Issues with environment are common and are likely to have a solution or a workaround already documented or described.

-If you are not sure if the found errors and warnings could be the cause of the issue with Acronis software, contact Acronis Customer Central with a system report and screenshots of the issue with Acronis, log of the operation in Acronis (if any) and the found records in Windows Event Log.
+If you are not sure if the found errors and warnings could be the cause of the issue with Acronis software, contact Acronis Support with a system report and screenshots of the issue with Acronis, log of the operation in Acronis (if any) and the found records in Windows Event Log.